Professional Negligence compensation

 - Doctors and other medical professionals – for more information see our medical negligence page

 - Architects and surveyors – including failure to properly value or spot defects with property.
-Click here to read more about architect negligence claims
+Click here to read more about negligent surveyors and architect negligence claims

 - Structural Engineers.
 Click here to find out more about structural engineer negligence claims